 “One of the ironies of the past decades is that Photofile has provided continuity in a field in which book publication on Australian photography has been erratic and disappointing.
 Currently there is a dearth of books in print on the most obvious topics.
 Huge amounts of work needs to be done in standard publishing of historical and contemporary research of a sustained nature.“

-This signposts a pathway to re-interpret the written history of photographic culture in Australia; a pathway to uncover what happened, but which has faded, been forgotten or considered obsolete until it is rediscovered.
+These gaps highlight the artifice and fiction of art history writing and the shape of the narrative in art history as a mode of thinking.
+It signposts a pathway to re-interpret the written history of photographic culture in Australia; a pathway to uncover what happened, but which has faded, been forgotten or considered obsolete until it is rediscovered.
 This obsolete past informs or shapes the present through legacy, memory, trace, retrieval, mourning and commemoration.
+Art history is a historical construct.
+What is repressed haunts.

-The legacy of the past is the telos of the canonical art history of Australia’s visual artas it was constructed under the influence of the formalist modernist aesthetics developed and defended by Clement Greenberg, John Szarkowski and Michael Fried; and by art institutions such as the New York Museum of Modern Art (MOMA) and the National Gallery of Australia (ANG).
+Photography for Barthes is a retrospective medium, charged exclusively with looking back — with history, memory and nostalgia.
+If photography in the 1960s was unknown territory, then the legacy of the past is the telos of the canonical art history of Australia’s visual art as it was constructed under the influence of the formalist modernist aesthetics developed and defended by Clement Greenberg, John Szarkowski and Michael Fried; and by art institutions such as the New York Museum of Modern Art (MOMA) and the National Gallery of Australia (ANG).
 This modernist art history of photography, with its assumptions of the autonomous artwork, the original artist, medium specificity, a high/mass culture divide was constructed during the 1960s when critics were starting to become aware that this kind of formalist modernism was problematic.
-This resistance lead to the formation of October in the mid-1970s and the formation of a critical postmodernism.
+This resistance lead to an avant-garde art history October in and a critical postmodernism in the mid-1970s.

-These photo-books help to fill in one of the regional gaps in the national art history of photography.
-They suggest that there was a particular way that art is identified as art in the given historical or social context, and that a critical discourse of photography emerged through a questioning of a modernist aesthetic detached from history or politics.
+These suggest a decentering of canonical art history and and an opening to an alternate history to help fill in one of the regional gaps in the national art history of photography.
 The historical context is one in which the gate keepers of art photography in Melbourne and Sydney in the late 20th century ignored what happened in the regions outside of the Canberra, Melbourne, Sydney triangle.
 Gate keeping implies both power/knowledge relations and multiple points of cultural resistance inscribed with the networks of power.